carlosplanchon/carlosplanchon.github.io/_posts/2025-01-22-three-weekend-projects-nanosaas-fastapi-ai-assistant-measurevolume.md

 ### **1\.
 NanoSaaS: A Microservice Platform for Task Control:**

-**What it does**: A lightweight system to manage computational tasks (like batch jobs or data processing) with built-in resource limits.
+**What it does**: A lightweight system to manage computational tasks with a credits system.

 **Key features**: